Caitriona Jackman: Education and early life

 Jackman gained a Bachelor of Science degree in Applied Physics from the University of Limerick in 2003.
-She then completed a PhD in Planetary Physics at the University of Leicester in 2006 supervised by Stan Cowley.
+She then completed a PhD degree in Planetary Physics at the University of Leicester in 2006 supervised by Stan Cowley.

 Career and research

-After her PhD, Jackman undertook research roles at Imperial College London and University College London.
-In 2013, she moved to the University of Southampton on lecturer and, later, associate professor roles.
+After her doctorate, Jackman undertook research roles at Imperial College London and University College London.
+In 2013, she moved to the University of Southampton in lecturer and, later, associate professor roles.
 In 2021, she was appointed senior professor and head of DIAS planetary magnetospheres group.

 Jackman's research focuses on the physics of planetary magnetospheres, primarily of the Earth and Jupiter.
 She has made key discoveries about the response of the Earth and Jupiter magnetosphere systems to the changes in the solar wind, in particular how the aurora works, and how machine learning and complexity science can be used to study huge volumes of data from space.
 She is also involved in a number of outreach activities, including Ireland's first space-themed escape room, designed to make space accessible to a wider audience.